apache/flink-training/hourly-tips/DISCUSSION.md

 to compute `hourlyTips`.

-Having computed `hourlyTips`, it is a good idea to take a look at what this stream looks like. `hourlyTips.print()` yields this,
+Having computed `hourlyTips`, it is a good idea to take a look at what this stream looks like. `hourlyTips.print()` yields something like this,

 ```
 1> (1357002000000,2013000019,1.0)